-The following image provides a visual representation of the speakers removal procedure.
+The following image indicates the location of the speakers and provides a visual representation of the removal procedure.

 - 1. Disconnect the speaker cable from the connector on the system board. - 2.
-Remove the nine screws (M3 4+7.1xZN) that secure the speakers to the display-assembly base. - 3.
-Remove the speaker cable from the routing guides on the display-assembly base. - 4.
+Remove the four screws (M3 4+7.1xZN) that secure the speakers to the display-assembly base. - 3.
+Unroute the speaker cable from the routing guides on the display-assembly base. - 4.
 Lift the speakers along with the cable off the display-assembly base.